zlatka-n/typicode_json/README.md

 - user search - a list of users that can be searched through or sorted alphabetically
 - user's profile - whenever any of user's avatar or name is clicked on, selected user's profile will be shown

-You can view the project here typicode-json.vercel.app.
+You can view the project here https://typicode-json.vercel.app.

 ## Tech stack (libraries) used: